 Petroleum jelly or Vaseline softens leather and also prevents it from cracking.
-It works on leather as well as bags, patent leather shoes, and other items, although it should not be used for the rawhide leather.
+It works on leather as well as bags, patent leather shoes, and other items, although it should not be used for rawhide leather.

 However, Vaseline is not the best for waterproofing; there are better products such as Kiwi, Cadillac, and more.
 Vaseline makes your boot appear shiny and does not necessarily protect the leather from water penetration.